wDANDANw/rubik-s-evo-portaland/docs/workers/System Design.md

 1. Verify that all game objects, including the protagonist, NPCs, platforms, and walls, are rendered correctly.
 2. Verify that the background is rendered and visually separated from the foreground elements.
-3. Verify that UI elements, such as the HUD, are rendered on top of the game scene.
+3. Verify that UI elements, such as the HUD, are rendered on top of the game level.

 **Testing**: